Are you a first-time home buyer? Or are you about to buy your second home but have doubts about the real estate market this year?

 What makes it a better option compared to conventional loans from banks and money lenders is the lower down payment, attractive interest rates, and lenient application process.

-Based on HDB’s policy, the housing loan amount one can receive will be based on credit assessment, remaining lease of the flat you’re taking over, Loan-to-Value limit, and other rules applicable at the point of the loan application.
+Based on HDB’s policy, the housing loan amount one can receive will be based on credit assessment, remaining lease of the flat you’re taking over, the Loan-to-Value limit, and other rules applicable at the point of the loan application.

 In that case, getting a second job would be a huge help in saving for a down payment and paying off current debts.
-Some people even look for second jobs in order to get the chance to retire early.
+Some people even look for second jobs to get the chance to retire early.

 We recommend looking for one that allows you to work over the weekends, such as babysitting, house sitting, or even at retail, so as not to affect your main job.

 There’s no shortcut to saving money for your dream home.
-There are lots of factors to consider, from your current financial capacity down to what you’re earning at your day job.
+There are lots of factors to consider, from your current financial capacity to what you’re earning at your day job.

 You also need to track your budget, think about which furniture to keep, make yourself eligible for loans, and sometimes, work extra jobs to earn more money.

-And we’ll refer you to our mortgage specialists so you can see a detailed breakdown of the various home loans you can consider.
+Engage a Super Agent to get a property valuation in the area or unit of your choice and develop a plan for your purchase.
+We’ll refer you to our mortgage specialists, who can provide a detailed breakdown of the various home loans you can consider.